yt-project/yt/doc/source/developing/testing.rst

 What Do Unit Tests Do
 ^^^^^^^^^^^^^^^^^^^^^

-Unit tests are tests that operate on some small piece of machinery and verify that the machinery works.
-In practice, this means that we make assertions about a piece of machinery and then pytest runs the machinery, verifies that the assertions are true, and ensures that the code runs without crashing.
-An example of a unit test is :func:`~yt.fields.tests.test_fields.test_all_fields`.
+Unit tests are tests that operate on some small piece of code and verify that it behaves as intended.
+In practice, this means that we write simple assertions (or ``assert`` statements) about results and then let pytest go through them.
+A test is considered a success when no error (in particular ``AssertionError``) occurs.

 How to Run the Unit Tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^